Ask Lust

 Dear Ask Lust,

-My girlfriend wants us to have a threesome together with someone else and I'm up for it (although admittedly not as much as her) so we're trying to find a third person.
+My girlfriend wants us to have a threesome together with someone else, and I'm up for it (although admittedly not as much as her), so we're trying to find a third person.
 But I have no idea where to start.
 How do we find someone?
 I don't really want to approach one of our friends.
-And how do we even "do the deed", and make sure it's not awkward, one of us doesn't get upset etc? any help, advice, comments much appreciated!
+And how do we even "do the deed", and make sure it's not awkward, one of us doesn't get upset, etc?
+Any help, advice, or comments are much appreciated!

 —Danny